 A second project that can help integrate technology while truly getting the students excited about school is website creation.
 You can publish a website with your class about information the students have researched or personally created.
 Examples of what this page might focus on include a collection of student-created short stories, a collection of student-created poems, results and information from science fair projects, historical 'letters' (students write as if they were historical figures), even critiques of novels could be included.
 To see what a group of students can really do, visit Why is Mona Lisa Smiling?
 One concern that will be discussed more in part two is fears of plagiarism and parental support.

 How hard is it to learn?
 HTML, the basic language of the internet, is not that difficult to learn at all.
 Here is a great HTML Workshop to help you along.
 You will need some sort of editor to make your life easy.
 If you have Macs at school, you can use Adobe Page Mill and Claris Home Page.
 HTML editors really take the headache out of creating pages.
-If you are using a geocities as mentioned above, they have a text editor which you can use to help you create your site along with a lot of pre-formatted pages.
+Also, many sites have easy-to-use website creators.

 A newer area of the internet to explore is online assessment.
 You can create your own tests online through your own website.
 These require knowledge of the internet, so many new users might not be quite ready for this.
 Although, it might be a great way to interact with Advanced Placement students over vacations and the summer.
 If you are interested in this, see Free Home Pages for Educators for more information.
 In the near future, there will be many companies who will offer not only online testing but also instant grading of exams.